Bylaws

 ARTICLE 8: BOARD OF DIRECTORS

-Section 8.1 Number and Composition of Board of Directors Composition: The Board of Directors shall consist of the President, President-Elect, Immediate Past-President, Secretary-Treasurer, and six (6) Directors elected by the eligible voting members of the Society.
-The Board shall maintain a composition which requires that neither Category I nor II members should fall below 40%.
+Section 8.1 Number and Composition of Board of Directors: The Board of Directors shall consist of the President, President-Elect, Immediate Past-President, Secretary-Treasurer, and six (6) Directors elected by the eligible voting members of the Society.
+The Board shall maintain a composition which requires that neither Category I nor II members should fall below 40% (for a total of 80%).
 The remaining 20% may be comprised of either Category I, II or III members.

 Section 8.3.1 Duties